hashicorp/hcp-terraform-operator/.github/ISSUE_TEMPLATE/question.md

 ### YAML Manifest File
 <!---
-Please let us know if you have a question about YAML manifest.
+Please let us know if you have a question about a specific YAML manifest.
 --->
 ```yaml
 # Copy-paste your YAML manifest here